cujojs/when/docs/api.md

 Where:

-* `work` - function to be called periodically
+* `task` - function to be called periodically
-* `interval` - interval between calls to `work`.
+* `interval` - interval between calls to `task`.
 It may be a number *or* a function that returns a promise.
 If it's a function, the next polling iteration will wait until the promise fulfills.
-* `condition` - function that evaluates each result of `work`.
+* `condition` - function that evaluates each result of `task`.
 Polling will continue until it returns a truthy value.
-* `initialDelay` - if provided and truthy, the first execution of `work` will be delayed by `interval`.
-If not provided, or falsey, the first execution of `work` will happen as soon as possible.
+* `initialDelay` - if provided and truthy, the first execution of `task` will be delayed by `interval`.
+If not provided, or falsey, the first execution of `task` will happen as soon as possible.

-Execute a task (`work`) repeatedly at the specified `interval`, until the `condition` function returns true.
-The `resultPromise` will be resolved with the most recent value returned from `work`.
-If `work` fails (throws an exception or returns a rejected promise) before `condition` returns true, the `resultPromise` will be rejected.
+Execute a task (`task`) repeatedly at the specified `interval`, until the `condition` function returns true.
+The `resultPromise` will be resolved with the most recent value returned from `task`.
+If `task` fails (throws an exception or returns a rejected promise) before `condition` returns true, the `resultPromise` will be rejected.

 # Interacting with non-promise code